 . . . and the archives of all these writers will be preserved here, in virtual space, while WeeklyHubris endures as a publication.

-However, because the publisher, the publisher’s husband, their trusty webmaster, and the -zine’s financial angel, F. Theresa Gillard, have shelled out rather big bucks to keep this publication afloat over the past six years, The Not-So-Great Depression has necessitated the (we hope temporary) shrinkage of WeeklyHubris, and the offering up of work by only those willing to shoulder part of the load: as a result, we are now, willy-nilly, primarily an archive, with a new Monday morning offering posting (three to four contributors) if and when someone finds a spare penny in her or his shoe.
+However, because the publisher, the publisher’s husband, their trusty webmaster, and the -zine’s financial angel, F. Theresa Gillard, have shelled out rather big bucks to keep this publication afloat over the past eight years, The Not-So-Great Depression has necessitated the (we hope temporary) shrinkage of WeeklyHubris, and the offering up of work by only those willing to shoulder part of the load: as a result, we are now, willy-nilly, primarily a monthly as opposed to a weekly, with a new offering posting (of c. eight to nine contributors) if and when someone finds a spare penny in her or his shoe.

-Come back weekly.
+Come back monthly.
 We’ll be here.
 Some of us.
 Soldiering on.
 Stealing a little fire from the gods.
 For you.

 Oh.
 And SUBSCRIBE, dern it.
-Fill out the form.
+(Contact Tim Bayer, at firstname.lastname@example.org, to do add your email to our list.)
 Now.
-It’s free, risk-free, and you’ll receive weekly alerts as to who’s written what for any given Monday’s issue.
+It’s free, risk-free, and you’ll receive weekly alerts as to who’s written what for any given issue.

 Read Weekly Hubris.
 It’s one of the lesser-known paths to enlightenment.